 1970 Buick GS Stage 2 - The Myth And The Truth

 The 1970 Buick GS Stage 2 was going to be produced as a predecessor to the Buick GS Stage 1.
-The GS Stage 1 was already one of the most faired muscle cars in the industry and Buick was ready to double up on that fair by creating something bigger and meaner.
+The GS Stage 1 was already one of the most-feared muscle cars in the industry and Buick was ready to double up on that fear by creating something bigger and meaner.

 Both teams of qualified high-performance Buick engineers/technicians went to work adding the performance upgrades like improved forged TRW pistons, redesigned heads, a valvetrain capable of 7000 rpm, and much more.
 The whole idea of the Buick Stage 2 prototype was to eventually turn the project into a production off-the-line streetable drag car that could compete in Super Stock classes at the drag strip.

 The Myth About The Stage 2

 People who don’t know that much about the Buick muscle car era believe that the Buick Stage 2 was a production car.
 That idea is usually put in people’s heads because at car shows and race events, especially Buick events, people often have their GS Stage 1 Buicks labeled with GS Stage 2 badges.